 Students who choose to major in forensic chemistry at Towson University will be well-prepared for jobs as working scientists in business, industry, and government, as well as for additional graduate study.

 The application-oriented curriculum helps students in several majors improve their laboratory skills as they apply to forensic analysis.
-The general forensic science track, the trace evidence/drug analysis track, and the DNA track are the three options that students can choose from.
+The general forensic science track, the trace evidence/drug analysis track, and the DNA track are the three options students can choose from.

-14. San Jose State University abbreviated as SJSU
+14. San Jose State University, abbreviated as SJSU

 The Forensic Science program of the Department of Justice Studies grants Bachelor of Science degrees in the fields of Forensic Chemistry, Forensic Biology, Digital Evidence, and Crime Scene Investigation (CSI).

 The American Academy of Forensic Sciences has determined that each curriculum satisfies the requirements for accreditation as a forensic education program.
 In addition, San Jose State University provides students with the opportunity to pursue a Minor in Forensic Studies.